kartikshankar-nyc/peerconnect/PRODUCT_REQUIREMENTS.md

-# IsolationDiaries - Product Requirements Document
+# PeerConnect - Product Requirements Document

 ## Mission
 To create a safe, anonymous space where people can express their mental state freely and discover shared experiences, fostering healing through connection and relatability.

 ## Vision
 A world where no one feels alone in their struggle.
-IsolationDiaries empowers individuals to find hope, insight, and solidarity through real, human stories.
+PeerConnect empowers individuals to find hope, insight, and solidarity through real, human stories.

 ## North Star Principles